BeyondAVL/beyondavl.github.io/_posts/2024-01-12-ToW-SideQuest.markdown

 - Armed with some resistance, they decide to seek the source of the psychic lure.
 - We follow the pull out of the town via a trail and follow the trail for some distance before the lure pulls us off of the trail headed due east onto the plains.
 - Eventually we arrive at the mouth of a cave.
 Upon entering, we find a monk sitting atop a boulder.
 Cephas, seeing into the ethereal realm, sees the manifestation of a dragon superimposed with his image.
 - It is clear that he has been watching us for some time.
 He invites us to join him in his work - the weaving of realities.
+We inquire about his purpose and he suggests that he seeks to weave realities for all as society can continue if controlled.
+He claims to be a weaver of dreams.
+He is one of three powerful weavers and he would like us to join the lower ranks and makes clear that refusal is not an option.
+- After much discussion he offers us a trial.
+If we succeed we can go forth from the dream until some future date.
+If we fail, we must begin training as dreamweavers.
+We may either fight him or a creature of his choosing.
+We choose creature.
+- He immediately vanishes and in his place a giant spider appears, but the ethereal image remains as Cephas' vision into the ethereal realm fades.
+- We battle the spider for several minutes.
+Mel slashes and hacks at it with her sword spilling copious blood.
+Cephas becomes a set of flitting copies.
+Finally, Cephas slays the spider with a spell that causes it to disintegrate into crumbling ash.